ancandi/YouTube-Mobile-URL-Shield-AB/README.md

 ## ⚙️ Other Utility Extensions/Issues
 - You might want to try out other userscript utilities available on both Mobile/Desktop such as: [Evade - Link Bypasser](https://skipped.lol/)
-- `Here is a picture of my personally added and customized userscripts.`
+- `[System Overview: Available Consumer-Based Active Mobile Userscripts]`
 <img width="200" height="500" alt="image" src="https://github.com/user-attachments/assets/ea1f8205-4a4a-49f3-9eae-7b6e3d35873f" />

 <br>

-> **⚠️ Known Issue(s):** **`Some videos do not allow unmute, and if these videos prompt the GUI script to show, you may hear a short burst of audio on each tap to unmute.
-Aside from that, there are none.
-(Please let me know via an issue request if you experience UI issues.)`**
+> **⚠️ Known Issue(s):** **`Note on Audio Sync: On licensed content (Vevo/Music), you may experience a momentary audio burst during UI touch processes.
+This is a result of the browser’s security engine synchronizing with the script’s forced-unmute command.`**

 <br>

 ## ⚡️ How is this shield protection script different?

-Normal shield scripts use **`"filter lists"`** to identify and remove interruptions.
-Some just **`black-out`** the video player and make monetization invisible for 5 seconds or the duration of the monetization.
-Unfortunately, this is not very reliable.
-YouTube keeps changing how these elements "look," and the filters must be constantly updated.
-They are also very easy for YouTube to detect.

-URL Shield AB+ takes a different approach.
-It monitors the video player's behavior directly.
-If an interruption starts, the script simply resets the **`page state`** automatically, and because of how autoplay on browsers work, an "Unmute" zone is added after reloads.
+- Traditional blockers rely on **`brittle Filter Lists`** or **`video player black-outs`** that require constant updates, not very functional and are easily detected.
+URL Shield AB+ utilizes **`Behavioral Monitoring`**.
+By tracking the video player’s state in real-time, it executes a granular **`page-state`** reset that bypasses interruptions at the source.
+This method is structurally undetectable and independent of YouTube’s shifting code.
+- An **`"Unmute" zone`** is also added after reloads to make YouTube browsing accessibility-friendly.
 Additionally, it prevents data consumption by not allowing normally downloaded elements, making this data-seamless.
-This method is virtually undetectable and cannot be stopped by standard anti-blocking scripts.
+Current Features `[v3.0.6]`:
+- Neutralizes monetization-slot renderers and media streams before they can consume mobile data.
+- rAF Sync Engine: Leverages requestAnimationFrame for stutter-free UI and zero CPU overhead when possible.
+- Touch Zone Accessibility: Touch zones meant for instant, reliable audio restoration.
 <br>

 ## 💎 How is this free?